-Gitflow enables you to work on your own feature branch in isolation before committing to the main project branches, i.e. develop and master.
+Gitflow enables you to work on your own feature branch in isolation before committing to the main project branches, i.e. develop and main.
 Features may be driven from your preferred project planning tool as assigned tasks.
 Gitflow helps manage the Git history to reflect the progress against specific issues.

 brew install gitflow

 apt-get install gitflow

 wget -q -O - --no-check-certificate https://github.com/nvie/gitflow/raw/develop/contrib/gitflow-installer.sh | bash

 - From the local repository directory (e.g. /universal-imports),

 - Use the following settings when prompted for the gitflow prefixes,

 master = master develop = develop feature = feature/ release = release/ hotfix = hotfix/ support = support/ versiontag = -v

 - Before starting a feature branch ensure that you have the latest code from the

 git flow *feature identifier*For example, if your feature has an ID of 007, you would execute: